 "You come here demanding the presence of my daughter, who at this time is in the middle of an intense training session with her cousin.
 If you're going to extract her from it, there needs to be a good reason."

 What a headache.
 Sasuke suppressed the urge to grind his teeth and sigh.
 This frustration further prompted him to ask: Why.
 Am.
 I. Here?
 "Her training is the reason I'm here," Sasuke managed in a leveled tone.
-Huh.
-That was all news to him.
+Was that true?
+He didn't really know himself, but it didn't sound wrong.
+Not that it sounded right, either, but . . .

 "Oh?"
 Hiashi didn't raise an eyebrow.